 - Significant changes in the character of work

 - 23 CFR 635.120 Changes and extra work (04/01/2013) describes the FHWA approval procedures for the review and approval of change orders and extra work.
 Paragraph (c) discusses the need to address contract time impacts when developing a contract change document.

 - 23 CFR 635.121 Contract Time and contract time extensions (04/01/2013) describes the FHWA approval procedures for the review and approval of time extensions.

 The above regulations provide the FHWA's regulatory policy regarding construction contract modifications.
 However, please note that these regulations were last updated on August 2, 1991 and do not include revised stewardship, oversight, and applicability requirements resulting from the 1991 ISTEA and the 1998 TEA-21.
 See the discussion in the FHWA Contract Administration Core Curriculum Manual for a summary of current FHWA policy).

 - The FHWA Contract Administration Core Curriculum Manual summarizes policy and provides general guidance concerning contract modifications.
 Please refer to the following sections of the manual for more specific guidance:

-- Headquarters memorandum dated February 16, 1970, Subject: Expediting completion of highway construction in urban areas provides guidance for division staff to critically review contract time allowances and any change orders that affect contract time on projects in urban areas.
+- Expediting Completion of Highway Construction in Urban Areas (02/16/1970) provides guidance for division staff to critically review contract time allowances and any change orders that affect contract time on projects in urban areas.